 The Cal Pep restaurant just has to be top of the list for me.
 Sit at the counter and just order from the dishes in front of you (just point if your Spanish is as good as mine) or maybe try some of the house specialities?

 Most things are served in small amounts and in the typical Spanish way everyone tucks in.

 I can heartily recommend the Pimientos de Pedron (green chillies) if you want a spicy appetizer, the deep fried artichoke hearts are pretty good, but the best memory for me was the tartare de Atun (raw Tuna terrine served with toasts).

 |Paul's recommendation - Tartare de Atun at Cal Pep's Restaurant|

 Pep is the owner and head chef.
 Clearly he's well respected by the locals by the way this place is packed out every night.
 You'll recognise him by the embroidered 'Pep' on the back of his overalls (at the neck) and his less than fashionable spectacles.

 There's always good healthy banter with the clientele.
 The front bar is a counter service, just wait for a seat (take a beer to pass the time) and watch the locals and the frantic service.

-The back room is amazing, extremely small (only half a dozen tables) and the most amazing mezzanine where all the wine is stashed.
-Watch the wine waiter risk life and limb climbing a comical little ladder to get your bottle!
+The back room is amazing, but small (only half a dozen tables) and the most amazing mezzanine where all the wine is stashed.
+Watch the wine waiter risk life and limb climbing a comical little ladder to get your bottle.